 430.607 - Spatial Databases and Data Interoperability

 A well-designed database is necessary to construct relevant spatial data queries.
 In this course, students learn the different database designs for stand-alone databases and enterprise database systems.
 This course examines the requirements for a GIS Decision Support System by focusing on the design of the data schema, identifying the necessary data elements and their formats, and exploring data interoperability as a designed constituent of a database.
 Data management routines for maintaining the spatial integrity will also be introduced.
 Offered once a year.
-Prerequisite: 430.601 Geographic Information Systems, 430.603 Geospatial Data Modeling
+Prerequisites: 430.601 Geographic Information Systems, 430.603 Geospatial Data Modeling.

 430.608 - GIS and Spatial Decision Support Systems